 Management Consultant CV Breakdown

 The first thing to note is that the design is very simple and clean.
 Which means the reader can focus their attention on your achievements and not the design.
 There are no distractions from the message itself.
-If a CV isn’t visually presented well then its less likely to get the attention it deserves.
+If a CV isn’t visually presented well, then its less likely to get the attention it deserves.
 Likewise, focusing too much on the superficial (fancy graphic design, company logos etc.), will distract the reader away from what is truly relevant.
+Not too much, not too little, but just right!

 You don’t have to include a summary, but if you do make sure you keep it clear and concise.
 Even though this summary includes just 2 short bullets, it still packs a punch.
 The employer can immediately see your personal mission statement (make sure this aligns to the role you are applying for).